Wizards move on from Spencer Dinwiddie, Montrezl Harrell and add Kristaps Porzingis

 Additionally, Aaron Holiday was sent to the Phoenix Suns.
 Full details from all the deals were not immediately available.

 The biggest news, however, may have been the move the Wizards didn’t make as franchise cornerstone Bradley Beal was not traded.
 His situation is complicated as he is out for the rest of the season due to upcoming wrist surgery and has the right to become an unrestricted free agent after the season.
-He has yet to sign a a four-year, $181.5 million extension that had been on the table since Oct.
+He has yet to sign a four-year, $181.5 million extension that had been on the table since Oct.
 1.

 Dinwiddie, Harrell and Holiday were all part of the deal that moved Russell Westbrook to the Los Angeles Lakers and the team was expected to compete for the playoffs.
 The Wizards got out to a 10-3 start, but has plummeted to a 24-29 record since.